pluralsight/guides/draft/front-end-javascript/building-a-wallpaper-streaming-app-using-angular-2-and-reddit-api/article.md

 ### Modelling

 To create a model, we need to think what kind of attributes it has.
 We need something to represent the list of all wallpapers and a wallpaper as a single entity.
+Here is how we can think about the different models:

 **Wallpaper**